-As mentioned in Section IV.A, one concern with our administrative data is that it only contains information on FICO Score views through the lender's website, not through other sources.
+As mentioned in Section IV.A, one concern with our administrative data is that it only contains information on FICO Score views through Sallie Mae's website, not through other sources.
 Therefore, the effects we observe in the previous section may suggest that the intervention causes borrowers to shift to the lender's website to view their score rather than through a different source, but does not increase the likelihood of viewing her score overall.
-To address this concern, we use data from the FICO financial literacy survey to estimate the effects of the intervention on FICO Score views from various sources.
+To address this concern, we use data from the FICO financial literacy survey to estimate the effects of the intervention on FICO Score views from any source.

-Appendix Table B.1 presents the effects of treatment status on FICO Score views during the first year of the intervention through the lender's website as well as measures of FICO Score viewing patterns from any source.
-Column 1 shows that responses to the self-reported survey questions regarding FICO Score viewing behavior through any source, not only the provider's website, were consistent with behavior we observed by tracking FICO Score views in our administrative data.
-Treatment group members were 7.1 percentage points more likely to have viewed their score in the first year of the intervention than control group members and the average number of views for this group was 0.3 views higher.

-It is important to note that while these treatment effects are similar in magnitude to those estimated using administrative data on views at only the provider's website in Table 3 (an increase of 8.1 percentage points in the likelihood of viewing and an increase in the average number of views of 0.2), the control group means are quite different.
-Twelve percent of control group members viewed their score through the provider's website according to our administrative data (and 28 percent of control group members in the survey sample), while 73 percent of control group members in the survey reported viewing their score through any source.
-It is also important to note that the survey sample exhibited larger treatment effects on viewing through the provider's website - and increase of 20 percentage points in the first year of the intervention.
-So while these survey results suggest that the treatment was effective at increasing overall FICO Score views and not simply shifting where individuals viewed their score, the intervention may have only increased the number of overall FICO views or shifted the source of viewing for others.
+Appendix Table B.1 presents the effects of treatment status on FICO Score views during the first year of the intervention.
+Column 1 shows the treatment effects on the likelihood of viewing one's FICO Score viewing through any source, not only the provider's website.
+These effects were consistent with behavior we observed by tracking FICO Score views in our administrative data.
+Treatment group members were 8.0 percentage points more likely to have viewed their score in the first year of the intervention than control group members and the average number of views for this group was 0.3 views higher.
+These treatment effects are similar in magnitude to those estimated using administrative data on views at only the provider's website in Table 3 (an increase of 8.1 percentage points in the likelihood of viewing and an increase in the average number of views of 0.2).
+However, the control group means are quite different.
+Twelve percent of control group members viewed their score through Sallie Mae's website, while 73 percent of control group members in the survey reported viewing their score through any source.
+These survey results suggest that the treatment was effective at increasing overall FICO Score views and not simply shifting where individuals viewed their score.